StephenCleary/blog-stephencleary-dotcom/blog/_posts/2023-10-05-padding-for-overlaid-structs.md

 }
 {% endhighlight %}

 I was curious to know if this approach worked, and it does.
 I don't really recommend it, since you have to explicitly lay out your entire struct.
-Also, there's no "bonus round", since there isn't a good way of referencing the padding.
+Also, there isn't a good way of referencing the padding.

 ## Marshalling (Doesn't Work)

 Just as a side note, _marshalling_ directives don't work.
 For example:

 {% highlight csharp %}
+// Does not work!
 [StructLayout(LayoutKind.Sequential)]
-// Does not work!
 private struct Data
 {
   private int _first;